Much is written or shown in the news about Benedict's pontificate, so I shall mention two details that impressed me.

 The second detail that impressed me is a paragraph Joseph Ratzinger wrote in 1968 about the strive of the agnostic in his book Einführung in das Christentum (Introduction to Christianity):

-During his visit to Germany in 2011, he commented in a homily in Freiburg on the idea of 1968.
-Benedict re-interpreted it in
+During his visit to Germany in 2011, Benedict commented in a homily in Freiburg on the idea of 1968.
+Benedict interpreted this in

 by the question of God (...) are closer to the kingdom of God than routine